It is normal to opt for what’s best for our four-legged buddies.

 Risk Factors of Dogs Eating Graham Crackers

-Graham crackers over time have a plethora of risk factors for your dog.
-We’ve tried to explain all the side effects of feeding too many crackers to your pooch.
+Graham crackers have many risk factors for your dog over time.
+We’ve tried to explain all the side effects of feeding too many crackers to your puppy.
 Let’s take a look at these factors.

 Diabetes refers to a high blood sugar level.
 Excessive buildup of sugar in a dog’s bloodstream can cause diabetes.